isaaclee12/isaaclee-usdc-2023/myCodingProcess.md

 ## Wrap Up

-- I like to be thorough on how these problems should be solved, so I emailed the USDC with the questions below, and waited to hear back before submitting my code:
+- I like to be thorough when programming, so I emailed the USDC with the questions below, and waited to hear back before submitting my code:
     - Should we account for cases in which searchTerm is NOT a string, e.g. is null, undefined, or any native js type that's not a string?
     - Should we ALWAYS expect scannedTextObj to:
         - A. always be a JSON in this format with these exact keys and value-types